 Part 1 of 3

-Carrie's husband came home after closing a big sale and said let's take the kids out to dinner.
-So she loaded everyone into her car and waited for Al. When he sat down in the passenger seat, he erupted in a tirade of verbal abuse.
+Carrie's husband, Al, came home after closing a big sale and said let's take the kids out to dinner.
+So she loaded everyone into her car and waited for him.
+When he sat down in the passenger seat, he erupted in a tirade of verbal abuse.

 Carrie had forgotten that her dirty gym clothes were still sitting on the passenger side floor.
 She says Al doesn't like her leaving them in her car.
 As she recalled the event days later, and in a moment of clarity in my office, she stated that it is her car, not his.

-At her next counseling session she told me some of her thoughts:
+At her next counseling session she told me some of the thoughts that make her wonder how will she ever change her marriage:

 - He doesn't love me